mpcarolin/PokeFlex/README.md

 We wanted to separate all this code onto a separate server.
 By doing this we can reuse our individual server for multiple applications that need the same cached, modified JSON data.
-This also helps with encapsulation: our application code can worry about application stuff and just query a single URI for all it's needs.
+This also helps with encapsulation: our application code can worry about application stuff and just query a single URI for all its needs.